-This article is part of our Longyear for Kids series, written with our younger audience in mind.
+This article is part of our Longyear for Kids series, written with a younger audience in mind.
 See other articles in the series here.

 Long before airplanes and cars, scooters and skateboards, people used horses to get from one place to another.
 They rode on horseback, traveled in horse-drawn carriages and wagons, and in the wintertime, glided over snowy roads in sleighs.